AdaCompNUS/CS4278-5478-Project-Materials/README.md

 Each map is associated with several [random seeds](./seeds.json).
 To initialize the gym-duckietown environment, there are three  arguments:
 - `--map-name`: the name of the map
 - `--seed`: random seed of the environment
+- `--start-tile`: the starting tile.
+E.g. '1,13'
+- `--goal-tile`: the goal tile.
+E.g. '3,3'
 - `--max-steps`: the maximum run step.
 The default value is 1500.
 Do not change this default value when you generate the control files for submission.

 Generate the control files for submission, similar to what you have done in Assignment 2.
-A sample file for the python environment is available [here](./example.py) together with [sample control file](./map5_seed11.txt).
+A sample file for the python environment is available [here](./example.py) together with [sample control file](./map4_0_seed2_start_1_13_goal_3_3.txt).
 They illustrate how to add arguments and output your controls to a file.
 To try our simple policy,
 ```
-python example.py --map-name map5 --seed 11
+python example.py --map-name map4_0 --seed 2 --start-tile '1,13' --goal-tile '3,3'
 ```